deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-write-access-creation/README.md

 - **management account**
     - terraform aws provider: default
     - `deepfence-cloud-scanner-mgmt-acc-role` will be created
-        - used by Cloud compliance scanner to `assumeRole` on `OrganizationAccountAccessRole` to be able to scan resources in member accounts.
+        - used by Deepfence cloud scanner to `assumeRole` on `OrganizationAccountAccessRole` to be able to scan resources in member accounts.

 - **member accounts**
     - terraform aws provider: 'member' aliased